FAQ - Using SMASHDOCs

 In HTML export, a distinction is made between the design and the revision because there are several export options for the revision.

-170 How can I export a document to a Word file?
+1How can I export a document to Word?

 By clicking on the "Export button", the SMASHDOCs document will be exported to a Word document.